metno/pyaro/docs/Ungriddeddata.rst

 Other metadata can be added for later filtering!

-More on *var_info*: This is a dictionary where the key is the name of the value is another dictionary containing atleast the following data:
+More on *var_info*: This is a dictionary where the key is the name of the value of another dictionary containing at least the following data:
 * unit **string** : the unit of the variable